The Human Truth Foundation

 q=123.

-Equatorial Guinea ranks 15th-worst in the world in terms of commentary in Human Rights Watch reports.
+Equatorial Guinea comes 15th-worst in the world in terms of commentary in Human Rights Watch reports.

 Human Rights Watch comments concentrate mostly on negative issues, however, they also make positive comments for those countries that engage in human rights defence around the world, or who make improvements at home.
 By adding up positive and negative comments (including double-points for negatives that involve large scales and crimes against humanity), the Social and Moral Index turns HRW commentary into quantified values.
 Some countries may be unfairly penalized because HRW have not examined them, and, some countries "get away" with abuses if they manage to hide it, or if it goes unnoticed - a negative point has been given for those countries in which HRW specifically state that access to investigators has been barred.
 The points were limited to a minimum of -10 because there are some points at which things are so bad, with abuses affecting so many, it is difficult to be more specific about the depths of the issues.